floresboy/HA-addons/README.md

 # HA-addons
- This repo holds Home Assistant Addons developped and maintained by Kamiel Straatman.
+ This repo holds Home Assistant Add-on's developped and maintained by Kamiel Straatman.

 ## Installation

-In general, you need to install this repository on your Home Assistant instance.
-Once added to Home Assistant individual addons can be selected in the add-on store screen.
+In general, you need to install this add-on repository on your Home Assistant instance.
+Once added the individual addons in thes repo can be selected in the add-on store screen.